ndless-nspire/nsptools-history/ncubate_emu/trunk/ReadMe.txt

   request a state reload with 'File -> Reload State' Caution, newer versions of Ncubate may fail to read .sav files produced by previous versions.
 Delete these files when upgrading.
+- NEW: Command-line option '/S' disables state reload on startup.
 - NEW: 'File -> Save Flash As...' suggests the current flash image name
 - NEW: several keyboard shortcuts added